 Put them through a dietary transition

 If you need to change your older cat’s diet for their health or for your well-being, try to put them through a gentle, 8-day dietary transition.
 A dietary transition involves gradually reducing the amount of the old food while increasing the amount of the new food to avoid sudden dietary changes.
-These tend to cause upset stomachs as well as diarrhea in your cat.
+These tend to cause upset stomachs as well as diarrhea in some cats.

 Have Regular Health Checkups Performed

-To ensure the well-being of your cat over 8 years old, we recommend having regular health checkups performed, especially to be able to detect any diseases early.
+To ensure the well-being of your senior cat, we recommend having regular health checkups performed, especially to be able to detect any diseases early.
 It’s often through a simple dietary change that we can stop a disease in its early stages.